Erin Abbott, LCSW-C

 Caryn Harris Bohac, LCPC, NCC

 Caryn has a full time outpatient practice providing individual, group, and family therapy to adolescents and young adults.
-Caryn is the director of the Ascend Lite program as well as a member of the Ascend program and co-founder of the LaunchWell™ college readiness program.
+Caryn is the director of the Ascend 2 and Ascend Lite programs as well as a member of the Ascend team.
+She is also co-founder of the LaunchWell™ college readiness program.
 Caryn has developed an interest and specialization in mental health assessments and completes intakes for both the Ascend program and young adult outpatient services.

 Caryn specializes in treating Anxiety Disorders, Obsessive-Compulsive Disorder, and Mood Disorders in adolescents and young adults.
 Caryn is trained in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) as well as certified in Exposure Response Prevention (EXRP).
 In addition to her clinical work, Caryn provides professional and community-based trainings in the areas of anxiety and exposure.
 Prior to developing her practice, Caryn co-founded About Time, a tutoring service for students struggling with executive functioning.
 Caryn is passionate about empowering adolescents and young adults with the skills and confidence to improve self-esteem, manage stress, and navigate the difficult transition into college and adulthood.